p1k2i/keyboard-passgen-arduino/README.md

-# keyboard-passgen-arduino
+# P1K2I's Password Keyboard

-(Password generator p1k)
+This custom USB keyboard, built using Arduino and 3D-printed parts, generates passwords on demand.
+Rather than storing passwords, it uses seeds and a unique key to create the same password each time, ensuring security without a password vault.
+I’ve also included a master password to lock the device and added a few convenient presets.

-Keyboard password generator with promicro16 (or phisical password manager).
+The software installs on a **Pro Micro ATmega32U4**.
+It connects as a USB keyboard without requiring special drivers.
+The top panel has 10 numeric buttons, 4 for switching between presets, 1 for opening and iterating settings, 1 for generating a random password, and 2 for confirm and cancel actions.
+A reset button on the bottom instantly erases all data and restores default settings.

-Is connecting like a keyboard via USB, no special drives needed.
-On the top panel is located 10 numeric buttons, 4 for switching presets, 1 for open and iterate settings, 1 for generate random password and 2 buttons for confirm and cancel actions.
-One more button is located under the bottom which inmediatly reset the device (erase all data and restore default settings).
+To use a preset, you first specify a unique numeric seed.
+This seed generates passwords, and entering the same numeric code on the preset’s main page will always yield the same password.
+You can also choose a symbol table (Numeric, Basic, Advanced) and specify a password length (up to 512 characters).

-Before using a preset, you need to specify your unique numeric seed.
-That seed will be used for generate passwords.
-And then, writing the same numeric code (in the main page of the preset) you will receive the same password.
-And yes, you can specify a table of symbols (Numeric, Basic, Advanced) and password length (up to 512).
+Four presets can be saved in encrypted EEPROM storage, while preset #0 is stored in RAM.
+Each preset can be protected by a numeric master password, which encrypts all data using that master password.
+A hash of this password, stored in EEPROM, authenticates the user at login.

-Are available 4 presets for save them in EEPROM with encryption and 1 preset (preset #0) stored in the RAM memory.
-Every preset can be secured with a numeric master-password.
-Every data will be encrypted with that master-password.
-A hash of that master-password is present in the EEPROM and will be used for identify user and log in.
+Your important data (seed, password length, symbol table name) remains encrypted if the master password is enabled.
+This means the only way to retrieve information like the seed is by brute-forcing the master password hash, so avoid setting short or obvious passwords!

-Your important data (seed, length of generated password, name of the table of symbols) are always encrypted if master-password is enabled.
-So the only way to extract information (for example your seed) from the device is to find correct master-password via brute force using the hash.
-So do not set short and obvious passwords!
+Finally, note that passwords are generated using more than just the seed alone; an attacker would also need specific codes to combine with the seed.
+Here are my recommendations for setting up a secure preset:

-However, your final passwords are not generated with the seed only, cracker needs to know codes for combine them with that seed.
-So, my recomendations for setup a good secured preset are:
+1) Use a strong master password – Ensure your master password is at least 8 characters long (up to 128 characters for added security).
+Avoid easily guessed words or patterns to enhance protection.
-1) Use strong master-password (8+, up to 128)
+2) Set longer codes – For optimal security, use codes with 4 to 6 digits or more, up to 128 digits.
+This makes brute-force attempts significantly harder and strengthens each password generation.
-2) Use a large codes (like 4-6 numbers or more, up to 128)
+3) Enable "Autolock" – Activate the autolock feature to automatically exit a preset after 30 seconds of inactivity and immediately after each password generation.
+This adds a layer of security by preventing unauthorized access during idle times.

-3) Enable "Autolock" (exit from preset after 30sec of inactivity and after avery password generation)
+By following these guidelines, your custom USB keyboard can serve as a highly secure, on-demand password generator, minimizing the need for external password storage.

 ![preview](preview.jpg)